michalistzio/Scanning-warehouse/README.md

 1. Clone the repository.
 2. Run `npm install` in the Backend and Frontend folders to install the required packages.
 3. Create a warehouse database in PostgreSQL.
 4. Create a `util-helpers` folder and inside it create a file named `db.js`.
-Add the following code to the file:
+Add the following code to the file and modified to run it in your postgres:

 ```javascript
 const Sequelize = require('sequelize');